 A Damp Survey is a detailed look into a property which has shown potential damp damage.
-This specialist property survey usually follows a Homebuyers Report, Full Structural Survey, or even Valuation Survey, which may have highlighted damp patches or visible mould growth.
+This specialist survey by your chartered surveyor usually follows a Homebuyers Report, Full Structural Survey, or even Valuation Survey, which may have highlighted damp patches or visible mould growth.

 In essence, it's a deep look into a property which suffers from damp, highlighting issues and helping you decide how to remedy them.
 This guide explores the Damp Survey, including why it's different to other surveys, why you need a specialist to do it, the cost, and how to deal with the survey report.

 A damp survey is a special type of survey on a property that looks specifically at any damp issues that there might be.
 This is usually carried out by a damp specialist who will know exactly what to look for in terms of where damp is present, what damage it may or is causing and how much it may cost to remedy it.